jlouis/etorrent/documentation/git.md

     information)
   * Setup a remote, `upstream` to point to the main repository:

         git remote add upstream git://github.com/jlouis/etorrent

   * Now, create a topic-branch to hold your changes.
 You should pick the most stable branch which will support them.
-This is usually `master` though at times, it will be `next`.
+This is usually `master` though at times, it will be `next` or `maint`.
 Never use `pu` or any other branch, as they may be rewound and rewritten.
 If you *must*, make sure that the owner of the branch knows you are doing it, to avoid troubles later.

     You should pick a name for your topic branch which is as precise as you can make it.